Clothing

 (2023)

-Source: Bangladesh Accord
+Source: International Accord

 In 2020 Baptist World Aid Australia released The COVID Fashion Report, a special edition of their Ethical Fashion Report.
 The report is framed around six COVID Fashion Commitments that ask companies to demonstrate the steps and measures they are taking to protect and support the most vulnerable workers in their supply chains.
 This company showed evidence of actions that cover ALL areas of the COVID Fashion Commitments.